The Meeting Theme of the 67th Annual Conference of Comparative and International Education Society

 The Improvement Guide (Gerald Langley et al., 2009)

-Educational reforms abound around the globe, but limited improvements have been made to actualize educational equity, as is reported again and again by the UNESCO in Global Education Monitoring Reports and more recently in Reimagining Our Futures Together: A New Social Contract for Education.
-Among the interrelated factors that account for these limited improvements are power, income, gender and sexuality, race and ethnicity, language, abilities, culture, religion, and geo-politics including neocolonialism.
-We are also facing climate change in an uncertain era of post-Covid, which impacts everyone, especially disadvantaged communities, further widening the existing gaps of learning access and success.
-An urgent and crucial question for each of us is what responsibilities, agendas, and solutions can properly address these alarming, coalescing challenges.
+Educational reforms abound around the globe, but limited improvements have been made to actualize educational equity, as is reported again and again by the UNESCO in Global Education Monitoring Reports (2021) and more recently in Reimagining Our Futures Together: A New Social Contract for Education (2022).
+There are many interrelated factors, often working in tandem, attributing to these limited improvements.
+These factors include power disparity, income, gender, sexuality, race, ethnicity, language, ability, culture, religion, geo-politics, and neocolonialism, among others.
+It is important to note the context within which these factors exist.
+We are facing a global emergency of climate change, in an uncertain era post-Covid.
+However, the people and communities most impacted by these crises are already vulnerable and the situation will only worsen if drastic changes are not made immediately; these factors will only expand existing inequalities, and in particular, further widen the existing gaps of learning access and success.
+We must then ask ourselves an urgent and crucial question: What responsibilities, agendas, and solutions can properly address these alarming, coalescing challenges?

 Educational improvement is not merely a technical term, evidenced by the emerging, fast-growing, and interdisciplinary field of educational improvement studies.
-It constitutes a powerful approach and a dynamic process to advance education at individual, organizational, systemic, national, and/or global levels, through which reality and uncertainty are examined and problems are tackled.
+It constitutes a powerful approach and a dynamic process to advance education, through which reality and uncertainty are examined and problems are tackled.
 It varies across educational levels, forms, and contexts, including but not limited to equity, inclusion, diversity, quality, effectiveness, and sustainability.
-They each deserve stronger policy actions and more integrated theories and applications, requiring capacity- and community-building, a systemic approach, and multi-perspective inquiries.
+Each deserves stronger policy actions and more integrated theories and applications, requiring capacity- and community-building, a systemic approach, and multi-perspective inquiries.

 Comparative and international perspectives are essential to fulfilling the dream of educational equity.
 How should we critically look at and meet desired outcomes across time and space?
 In what ways may micro, meso, and/or macro educational strategies, structures, and processes be improved along with their environments?
 How do we know through rigorous methods that we ARE making progress responsively?
 What changes can bring about responsible and sustainable advancement in learning, teaching, and schooling?
 What implications may these changes have on individual systems, contexts, and the already vulnerable planet?
 And how may our endeavors help redefine comparative and international education in a way that reconnects it with contextualized educational policy and practice?

-Our mission for educational improvement to empower learners, educators, and many more on local, national, regional, and global scales relies largely on how richly we can engage and inspire each other at the 2023 CIES Annual Meeting in Washington, D.C. and online, February 14-22.
+Our mission for educational improvement to empower learners, educators, and many more on local, national, regional, and global scales continues daily.
+Our hope is to continue to engage and to inspire one another at the CIES 2023 Annual Meeting in Washington, D.C. and online, February 14-22.

-We enthusiastically invite you to contribute to the 2023 CIES Annual Meeting by sharing your latest research and transformative ideas on improving education for a more equitable world!
+We enthusiastically invite you to contribute to CIES 2023 by sharing your latest research and transformative ideas on improving education for a more equitable world.